Garfield: Caught in the Act: Release

+Garfield: The Lost Levels

+An exclusive expanded version of the game known as Garfield: The Lost Levels was released via the Sega Channel subscription service for a short period in 1996.
+It featured three additional levels that were originally intended for the main release, but cut.
+Due to the Genesis not saving the ROM data of downloaded Sega Channel titles after the console was powered off, Garfield: The Lost Levels was not able to be preserved after the Sega Channel service was shut down, as no physical release existed that could be archived.
+As such, the game's exclusive content has been considered lost media, with the only existing material being promotional screenshots.
+However, in September 2024, the Video Game History Foundation announced that they had acquired a playable build of The Lost Levels.
+It was publicly shown at the 2024 Portland Retro Gaming Expo, with the Foundation stating that they have plans to release the build online.

 Game Gear

 The Game Gear version of Garfield: Caught in the Act, developed by Novotrade International and published by Sega in North America and Europe, includes eight levels in total, two of which appear in the Lost Levels ("Bonehead the Barbarian" and "Slobbin Hood").
 There is only one type of bonus stage (accessed by finding an icon of Arlene's face in each level), in which the player must wreck everything in Jon's living room within a time limit to get an extra life.
 Garfield does not have different outfits in each level, and the attacks are the same in all levels (his close-range is a punch, and the projectile are stones).
 There are no invincibility items.
 In the between-level segments, Garfield does not take damage from the obstacles; instead, they teleport him back to the start of that segment.
 Like the Genesis original, the Game Gear version was also distributed in Brazil by Tectoy.